 In New York, there are several proposals pending before the state legislature, including a bill called the Climate and Community Protection Act.
 There are many important provisions in the bill, but unlike the “goal” of eliminating carbon emissions in the federal Green New Deal, the Climate and Community Protection Act legally requires the elimination of all greenhouse gas emission in the entire state in 30 years.
 Unlike the federal Green New Deal, this specific provision suffers the opposite problem: it’s a legal requirement that would create a sea change in every facet of daily life.

-Thirty years to eliminate all greenhouse gas emissions will dramatically alter air travel — and impact the billions of dollars in investment we’re making at our airports, how we heat our homes, types of vehicles we drive, agriculture, emergency services, and various other ways of life.
+Thirty years to eliminate all greenhouse gas emissions will dramatically alter air travel — and impact the billions of dollars in investment we’re making at our airports, how we heat our homes, types of vehicles we drive, agriculture, emergency services, fast drug delivery, and various other ways of life.
 In the abstract it sounds fine, but it runs into what I call “people-people” problems.
 You can’t shock the body politic without a developed program or people sympathetic to your cause will turn against you.